 Project Narrative A microsatellite repeat expansion mutation in the C9orf72 gene is the most common reported cause of familial forms of amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).
 This proposal is designed to determine the molecular basis of this disorder using a novel transgenic mouse model that we have recently generated that develops both the molecular hallmarks of this disease and motor neuron degeneration, paralysis and reduced lifespan.
-In addition, a therapeutic strategy designed to reduce the toxicity burden of sense and antisense mutant C9orf72 transcripts will be tested to determine if this approach reverses both the molecular and pathophysiological manifestations of this devastating disease.
+In addition, a therapeutic strategy designed to determine if this approach reverses both the molecular and pathophysiological manifestations of this devastating disease.